-Policy Analysis:

-CB-69-2022 is a proposal that raises substantial policy implications for Prince George's County and the Planning Board.
-In summation, it would amount to changes in zoning that were not contemplated in the Countywide Map Amendment (CMA), and which would not be the result of comprehensive or piecemeal rezoning procedures.
-It is best to address the Planning Board's concerns in subsections:
+Policy Analysis: CB-69-2022 is a proposal that raises substantial policy implications for Prince George's County and the Planning Department.
+In summation it would amount to changes in zoning that were not contemplated in the Countywide Map Amendment (CMA) and which would not be the result of comprehensive or piecemeal rezoning procedures.
+It is best to address staff's concerns in subsections:

-Former M-X-T Properties Located Inside Designated Plan 2035 Centers

-CB-69-2022 perhaps inadvertently contains a substantial, potentially devastating policy change pertaining to designated Plan 2035 centers.
+Former M-X-T Properties Located Inside Designated Plan 2035 Centers CB-69-2022 perhaps inadvertently contains a substantial, potentially devastating policy change pertaining to designated Plan 2035 centers.
 CB-69-2022 is currently broadly drafted and would apply to any former M-X-T property regardless of its location in the County.